 Where does LRGR get their Labs?

-LRGR rescues Labradors and Lab/mixes from shelters across, but not limited to, the states of Virginia, North Carolina, South Carolina and West Virginia.
+LRGR rescues Labradors and Lab/mixes from shelters across, but not limited to, the states of Virginia, North Carolina, South Carolina, Georgia and West Virginia.

 We also bring in Labradors that have been surrendered by their owners.
 Owners may surrender for various reasons such as finacial, not enough time to devote to the exercise requirements, divorce, health etc.